Acolyte Theater

 By Franny Choi

-“Periodic” is a monthly column by poet Franny Choi.
-Every month, she writes a short column on the first day of her period—a check-in that might cover issues of gender, queerness, writing, health, and/or love.
+“Periodic #9” is Franny Choi’s final essay for the column.
+For the past nine months, she wrote a short column on the first day of her period (or tried to)—a check-in that covered issues of gender, queerness, writing, health, and/or love.